-Toys represented the most commonly notified unsafe product in 2014 (28 per cent of notifications), followed by clothing, textiles and fashion items (23 per cent), electrical appliances and equipment (9 per cent), motor vehicles (8 per cent) and childcare articles and children's equipment (3 per cent).
-It is not surprising that toys and children's equipment are in the highest categories of notified products, not least due to the vulnerability of the intended user group and the potential for extreme damage to a manufacturer's brand reputation should an unsafe product cause injury.
-Clothing, textiles and fashion items continue to attract a high number of notifications.
-This is primarily as a result of the joint market surveillance action on drawstrings and cords in children's clothing and the continuing impact of the ban on using DMF (an anti-mould chemical) on clothing and textiles.
+Once again, toys represented the most commonly notified unsafe product in 2017 (29 per cent of notifications), followed by motor vehicles (20 per cent), clothing textiles and fashion items (12 per cent), electrical appliances and equipment (6 per cent) childcare articles and children's equipment (5 per cent) then other product categories such as jewellery, cosmetics and lighting.
+It is not surprising that toys are in the highest categories of notified products, not least due to the vulnerability of the intended user group and the potential for extreme damage to a manufacturer's brand reputation should an unsafe product cause injury to a child.